 Section 1.
 Sick Leave Accumulation.
 Delete intermittent employee eligibility for sick leave.

-Intermittent employees shall become eligible for sick leave after completion of sixty-seven (67) working days in any twelve (12) month period.

 Section 3.
 Sick Leave Use.
 E. Bereavement Leave.
 Remove “same in opposite sex” as appears unnecessary since it is about domestic partner.

 Bereavement Leave.
-The use of a reasonable amount of sick leave shall be granted in cases of death of the spouse, the domestic partner (same and opposite sex), parents and grandparents of the spouse or parents/step parents, grandparents, guardian, children, grandchildren, brothers, sisters, stepbrothers, stepsisters, wards, or stepchildren of the employee.
+The use of a reasonable amount of sick leave shall be granted in cases of death of the spouse, the domestic partner , parents and grandparents of the spouse or parents/step parents, grandparents, guardian, children, grandchildren, brothers, sisters, stepbrothers, stepsisters, wards, or stepchildren of the employee.
 In addition, sick leave, limited to eight (8) hours, shall be granted in the case of the death of a parent of the employee’s minor child.
 The supervisor shall make a reasonable effort to adjust the hours of an employee in order to permit their attendance at the funeral of a co-worker.

 Section 3.
 Sick Leave Use.
 E. Bereavement Leave.
 Add language to allow for Paid Parenting Leave where an employee experiences a stillbirth or the death of their child when they would otherwise be able to use PPL.